Why do we need to LEARN lessons?

 The importance of fostering a learning CULTURE

 It is imperative to establish and maintain a culture that embraces learning and change to support continuous improvement and lesson sharing within an organisation.
 The values that contribute to a learning culture potentially increase the effectiveness as workplaces move from a ‘compliance culture’ to a ‘no-blame’ or ‘just’ culture.
-Leadership values should translate to collaborative organisational structures that support equity, fairness and inclusivity.

 Individuals should feel confident to take”informed risks”to share their knowledge and speak the truth which are critical elements of the Lesson’s Management cycle.

 Transparency is an aspect of a learning culture.
 Transparent communication should occur throughout the whole lessons process and can assist with managing expectations.
 By specifying exactly what people should expect to occur throughout the Lessons Management process, particularly with regards to their contribution, people will not be left wondering or having unreasonable expectations.

 A focus on transparent processes which demonstrate consistency and fairness will support acceptance and increase the value people place on a just culture and the procedures that support it.